shayanbo/VideoPlayerContainer/README.md

 ```

-As you can see above, it's a completed Widget.
+As you can see above, it's a completed `Widget`.

-* We use `fileprivate` modifier to mark APIs that's only available for its belonging Widget.
+* We use `fileprivate` modifier to mark APIs that's only available for its belonging `Widget`.
-* We use `@ViewState` to mark the variable that's able to trigger the SwiftUI update mechanism (like @Published, @State).
+* We use `@ViewState` to mark the variable that's able to trigger the `SwiftUI` update mechanism (like @Published, @State).
-* We use `WithService` as the Widget's root View to make sure any `@ViewState` variable changes will make the whole Widget involved in the update mechanism.
+* We use `WithService` as the `Widget`'s root View to make sure any `@ViewState` variable changes will make the whole `Widget` involved in the update mechanism.
 * We use `@ViewState` variable to condition which image to use in the Widget.
 (ViewModel's Output).
-* We call service method to complete the widget's work (ViewModel's Input).
+* We call `Service` method to complete the `Widget`'s work (ViewModel's Input).

 ## Access Modifiers in Service

-We encourage adopters to author Widget and its Service in the same source file.
-In this way, we can make full use of access modifiers on Service.
+We encourage adopters to author `Widget` and its `Service` in the same source file.
+In this way, we can make full use of access modifiers on `Service`.

-1. If you are creating a **Widget Service** that is only used by its Widget, `fileprivate` is better to modify the Service class.
-Since it's only able to be accessed by the Widget in the same source file.
-Also, keep using `private` to modify those properties and methods that are used only inside the Service.
+1. If you are creating a **Widget Service** that is only used by its `Widget`, `fileprivate` is better to modify the `Service` class.
+Since it's only able to be accessed by the `Widget` in the same source file.
+Also, keep using `private` to modify those properties and methods that are used only inside the `Service`.
-2. If you are creating a **Widget Service** that offers some API for other services, `internal` or `public` is better to modify the Service class.
-Since other services have to access your Service Type in the compilation time.
-Also, keep using `private` to modify those properties and methods that are used only inside the Service and using `fileprivate` to modify those properties and methods that are used only by its Widget.
+2. If you are creating a **Widget Service** that offers some API for other `Service`s, `internal` or `public` is better to modify the `Service` class.
+Since other `Service`s have to access your `Service` Type in the compilation time.
+Also, keep using `private` to modify those properties and methods that are used only inside the `Service` and using `fileprivate` to modify those properties and methods that are used only by its `Widget`.
-3. If you are creating a **Non-Widget Service** that offers some API for other services, `internal` or `public` is better to modify the Service class.
-Since other services have to access your Service Type in the compilation time.
-Also, keep using `private` to modify those properties and methods that are used only inside the Service.
+3. If you are creating a **Non-Widget Service** that offers some API for other `Service`s, `internal` or `public` is better to modify the `Service` class.
+Since other `Service`s have to access your `Service` Type in the compilation time.
+Also, keep using `private` to modify those properties and methods that are used only inside the `Service`.

 ## Idea / Bug / Improvement